orestischar/artificial-intelligence/README.md

 We implemented a variation of the A* algorith so that it returns alternate best routes.

 # 2nd Project
 Here we improved the 1st project by adding some extra criteria using Prolog.
+In order to implement the Java-Prolog "communication" we used JIProlog.